Cyclone Gaja expected to strike today; Schools, colleges to be closed in 6 TN districts

 All educational institutions in Puducherry and Karaikal regions would remain closed today in view of the cyclone.

-The Minister said mobile operators have assured to move 'Cell on Wheels,' mobile platforms to provide uninterrupted mobile connectivity to Nagapattinam and Cuddalore districts which are likely to witness the cyclone impact during landfall.
+Two Naval ships Ranvir and Khanjar are on standby to proceed to undertake Humanitarian Aid Distress Relief, evacuation, logistic support&medical aid.Ships will be embarked with additional divers,doctors, inflatable rubber boats,integral helicopters and relief material.

-The government has also held discussions with oil marketing companies and they have been advised to maintain sufficient fuel stock, he said.
+6,000 relief centres have been set up across the state.
+10 NDRF teams are on stand by.

-Also Read Weather forecast for Nov 15: Bengaluru to receive showers due to cyclone Gaja
+Bengaluru expected to receive showers

-While reiterating caution to fishermen to not venture into the sea, Udayakumar said a comprehensive list of do's and don'ts have been circulated to the people on cyclone eve.
+Bengaluru, Mysuru and a few other places in southern Karnataka are expected to receive rain showers this week due to the influence of cyclone Gaja, set to make landfall in Tamil Nadu on Wednesday.

-The red column in the Met bulletins only indicate that steps to mitigate possible disaster should be taken by the government which has already been done and people should not panic, he underlined.
+The Karnataka State Natural Disaster Monitoring Centre (KSNDMC) has predicted cloudy weather with light rains in Bengaluru on November 16.